bruceravel/demeter/documentation/Athena/process/sa.rst

    :target: ../_images/selfabs_after.png
    :width: 100%

+   The corrected data.
+Not bad, eh?

 .. subfigend::
    :width: 0.45
    :label: _fig-sa

-   (Left) This is the 0.94M data corrected by this algorithm.
-(Right) Here is the raw data for the three samples.
-You can see the effect of self-absorption growing for the more concentrated samples.
-(Bottom) The corrected data.
-Not bad, eh?

 Thanks to Dani Haskel and Zhang Ghong for these data.